simplyphpdotcom/cl-cheshire-cat/README.md

 will be the one used in the answer sent to the client.
 The behavior is unspecified if an invalid status code specification is given.

+## Query string manipulation

+Each rule can be given a list of query string manipulation to do.
+These operations are run before any rewritting occurs.

+There are 5 operations which can be exectued on the list of get parameters:

+The default behaviour is to leave the query string unmodified.

+### Clear

+The first operation is the basic clearing of the whole query string in order to have a fresh start.
+Any operation executed before that one will be without effect.

+### Add

+You can choose to add any get parameter to the URL.
+If the parameter already exists, it will be twice in the query string, which may create unexpected behaviour on the other side of the redirection.

+The new parameter's value can be:

+ * a constant string your giving to the operation
+ * the path of the query (before rewritting)
+ * the domain name of the query (before rewritting)

+Parameters:

+ * `name`: the name of the paramter you will create
+ * `value`: the value of the parameter (a string, `:path` or `:domain`)

+### Delete

+Of course, if you can add, you can delete.

+Parameter:

+ * `name`: the name of the parameter to delete

+### Update (the value)

+The value update is performed by applying a regular expression substitution to the value of the parameter.

+Parameters:

+ * `name`: the name of the parameter to update
+ * `match`: the regular expression used to match the old value
+ * `replacement`: the replacement string used to defini the new value

+### Rename

+Often, it's easier to rename a parameter than delete and re-create it.

+Parameters:

+ * `name`: the old name of the parameter
+ * `new-name`: the new name of the parameter

 # Management

 Management options can be setup when creating the server.